mlazarov/ocp/README.md

 ![OCP](https://raw.githubusercontent.com/mlazarov/ocp/master/screenshot-01.png)

+### Usage

+Download ocp.php and point your browser to the file.

 ### Known problems/Limitations:
 Unlike APC, the Zend OPcache API
  - cannot determine when a file was put into the cache